MrJul/Estragonia/readme.md

 Samples:
  - [HelloWorld](samples/HelloWorld): a basic Avalonia-into-Godot setup.
- - [GameMenu](samples/GameMenu): a functional game menu UI using the MVVM pattern, with controller support.
+ - [GameMenu](samples/GameMenu): a functional game menu UI using the MVVM pattern, with controller support and UI animations.

 ## License